-See The Scoring Machine's settings on the iPhone, iPad or iPod touch to configure it for remote scoring.
+See The Scoring Machine's settings (More / Settings on the iPhone or iPod touch; Settings under the right side of the scoreboard on the iPad) to configure it for remote scoring.

 Data Synchronization

 The data exchanged between Eagle and remote devices running compatible applications is contained in simple text-based, XML-structured data files with a date-descriptive name and a '.EAGS' file name extension.
 These files contain golf-related infomation that you can easily examine with a text or XML file-reading application from within your Dropbox or iCloud storage.